cocoa-xu/debug_nif/README.md

   test
 ```

 An "mix" sceheme will be available in the generated Xcode project.
-It contains all necessary environment variables and launch arguments for debugging or profiling.
+It contains all necessary environment variables and launch arguments for debugging and profiling.

 ![macos-xcode](assets/screenshot-macos-xcode.png)